DRDC-RDDC/covid-prevalence-estimate/README.md

 # COVID-Prevalence-Estimate

-An implementation of Bayesian inference of COVID-19 point-prevalence.
+An implementation of Bayesian inference and prediction of COVID-19 point-prevalence.

-Definition of point-prevalence:  The portion of infected individuals at any given time.
+Definition of point-prevalence:  The portion of infected individuals in a population at a given time.

-## Architecture
+## Model Description

-This code is configured to be run on a compute cluster using a Kubernetes + Docker framework - such as on Amazon Elastic Kubernetes Service.

-The program is structured into 3 primary components.

-1. Controller Pod.
-This loads the data and configuration and creates work units.
-2. Redis Pod.
-This is a processing and messaging bus which holds the work queues.
-3. Worker Jobs.
-This is the processing unit, which can scale out and consumes work units.

-When the workers are completed, they submit their results to a pre-configured git repository.
+The model is an SEIR-like model, which treats case detections as biased for symptomatic onset with a variable delay to test report.
+Consideration is given for the likelihood of asymptomatic cases and undetected cases.
+Since the focus of this model is on active (infectious) cases in the population, recovery in quarantine and deaths are not considered.

+Once the model is tuned to the case detections of the population, a prediction is provided to provide an indication of the expected future prevalence and cases.

 ## Acknowledgements